Alternative name: Piles

-Haemorrhoids can develop inside the anal canal or near the opening of the anus – these types are classified as internal or external.
+Haemorrhoids can develop inside the lower rectum (internal) or near the opening of the anus (external), under the skin.

 - Grade I: The vein bulges and may bleed during bowel movements.

 - Grade II: The vein comes out of the anus during bowel movements, but goes back by itself.

 - Grade III: The vein comes out during bowel movements, but doesn't go back by itself.
 It has to be replaced by hand.